kamui/retriable/README.md

 ## Kernel Extension

-If you want to call `Retriable.retry` without the `Retriable` module prefix and you don't mind extending `Kernel`, there is a kernel extension available for this.
+If you want to call `Retriable.retriable` without the `Retriable` module prefix and you don't mind extending `Kernel`, there is a kernel extension available for this.

 In your ruby script: